Finding Your Style – Part II

 10 April 2023

-As we continue the discussion about today’s decorating styles to strive to form an opinion of what style is the most suitable to your lifestyle, we will assess country, modern farmhouse, modern minimalist and eclectic styles.
-While some styles are distinct, there are those that emerge as a blend of products of two or more different styles.
+As we continue the discussion about today’s decorating styles in part two of our series “Finding Your Style”, we aim to help you determine which style best suits your lifestyle.
+We will assess country, modern farmhouse, modern minimalist, and eclectic styles.
+While some styles are distinct, others emerge as a blend of two or more different influences.

 In my opinion, finding your own formula of style is the key to having a nicely decorated home that looks coherent, yet unique, emphasizing what you love and how you live.
 So, let us continue the review.